KhyleD2/PortContainer/README.md

 HOW TO RUN
-in terminal>>  javac PortContainerManagement.java
+in terminal >>  javac PortContainerManagement.java
->> javac PortContainerManagement
+in terminal>> javac PortContainerManagement